better-internet/radworks-grants/governance/remuneration/README.md

 * Start a PR for review

 Or if you are less technically inclined, feel free to just copy/paste the content, fill it in, and email to <bordumbb@gmail.com>.

+## FAQs

+*Q: Can a committee member also work on a grant?
+And how does payment work in this case?*

+A: Yes, a committee member can apply for and work on a grant.

+However, when making their invoice for committee work, they must not include any work that is part of the grant (i.e. no double-dipping).

+Also, you must abstain from the multi-sig vote for approving your application as well as any milestone/completion votes.
+This is to avoid obvious conflicts of interest.

+*Q: What is acceptable as a line item on invoices?*

+A: Almost anything within reason.

+* If you have to buy a book to learn about a topic, put that down.
+* If you have to test using a protocol and incur some fee (e.g. gas fees), put that down.
+* If you need to spend time learning about a topic, put the time you spent studying down.
+* If you scheduled a meeting with a DAO (e.g. education DAO about making content about Radicle tutorials, etc.), put the time you spent doing that down.
+* If you scheduled a meeting with someone knowledgeable to learn about something used in a grant's application or milestone, put the time you spend doing that down.

+The more data points (i.e. transparecy) you provide, the more the community can learn from our processes as a DAO processes.

+Please make sure to document as much of the work you do (e.g. share notes from meetings, studying, etc.) so that it's asynchronously digestible by others.